What Is Medicare Part C?

 Benefits can be added or eliminated upon the annual renewal.
 You will know that ahead of time so that you can make a decision to switch to another advantage plan, or back to regular Medicare, during the open enrollment period.

-Besides all that, I am comfortable with my advantage plan.
+I am comfortable with my advantage plan.
 It gives me everything I need plus other benefits I decided to take advantage of, such as gym membership and eyeglass reimbursement.

 It all boils down to what your needs are, the level of your health, and the selection of plans available in your area.
 You have to decide if it’s an advantage for you.